bfirner/essays/presentations/2025-06-WinlabInterns-ML2/modifying_a_dnn.md

 ## Uh-Ohs to go

 * Don't start with the biggest, meanest model
-* Don't start with temporal models
+* Multi-frame inputs are easier than temporal models
-  * LSTMs etc
+  * LSTMs, RNNs, etc are difficult
 * Don't start with adversarial models
   * GANs etc
 * Don't expect sim + reinforcement learning to work IRL
-* Don't treat your transformer-based LLM like it is anything more than a token predictor
+* Don't treat your transformer-based LLM as more than a token predictor
+* Don't use NN's for tabular data